jevakallio/cloudflare-pages-react-sqlite-starter/README.md

 };
 ```

-Read more about Functions routing in the [official documentation](https://developers.cloudflare.com/pages/platform/functions/routing/).
+If you have any question about Functions routing, read in the [official Cloudflare documentation](https://developers.cloudflare.com/pages/platform/functions/routing/).

 ## Working with Vite frontend

-The frontend app is a normal, blank [Vite](https://vite-pages.pages.dev/) React Single Page Application (SPA).
+The frontend app is a standard blank [Vite](https://vite-pages.pages.dev/) React Single Page Application (SPA).
 This means that the frontend is a "pure frontend": all the code runs in the user's browser, and not on a server.

-Single Page Applications have tradeoffs: On one hand they are conceptually simpler, and if you have already learned plain JavaScript and React, they're quick to get started.
-On the other hand unlike with opinionated server-side rendering frameworks like Next.js or Remix, you need to decide how to load data from a server, and how to structure the navigation between pages in your application.
+If you have already learned plain JavaScript and React, you already know everything you need to get started.

+However, unlike opinionated server-side frameworks like Next.js or Remix, a plain React application it up to you to decide how to load data from a server, and how to structure the navigation between pages in your application.

-If you are new to React and are learning from scratch, it's worth considering starting with a Server-Side Rendering frameworks like [Remix](https://remix.run/) instead.
-In the future, when Remix Vite will start supporting Cloudflare, this template may be converted to a SSR-first approach.
+To make these tasks easier, this template includes two libraries: [React Query](https://tanstack.com/query/v3/docs/react/overview) and [React Router](https://reactrouter.com).

+These libraries are optional, and you can choose not to use them.
+But if you do, read on for more information.

 ### Fetching data with React Query